 The Magellan Centre welcomes enquiries from all international customers.
 For Chinese and South East Asian cutomers we confirm we are able to translate and respond to most email requests or queries in Chinese and other Asian languages.
 Our Auction Catalogues should be available as a Chinese translated version up to three weeks prior to each auction sale date.

-The Magellan Centre is a small auction and study centre located within the Swinton Park Estate in north Yorkshire and its current growth and development schedule is deigned for completion in 2021.
+The Magellan Centre is a small auction and study centre located within the Swinton Park Estate in North Yorkshire and its current growth and development schedule is designed for completion in 2021.

 Louise is a well-regarded furniture historian with extensive knowledge in relation to the impact of silk route trade on Western art.
 Louise studied fine art and art history at Newcastle and graduated in 1982.
 Having worked as an independent expert for over 30 years, building valuable private collections of early furniture and art for corporate and private clients, much of Louise’s work has involved finding, appraising and successfully purchasing, extremely rare items at auction at a national and international level.
 Louise is the senior director of The Magellan Centre.

 Dr Philippe Smolarski is head of The Magellan Centre's Asian Arts department and brings to the team performance 25 years’ experience within the oriental market.

 Philippe is especially knowledgeable in art of the Steppes, Western Asiatic and Chinese archaeology, and received the title of Honorary Doctor of the Institute of History, from the Mongolian Academy of sciences.
 While working as the director of the Richard Liu Foundation, the European Institute of Chinese Studies in Brussels, between 1999 and 2006, he was engaged in the institute’s aim to forge connections between Europe and China in the areas of arts and culture.
 Philippe is French and speaks English, Chinese, and Russian.